Have We Been Lied To About Serotonin?

 Advertisement

 Schildkraut's serotonin idea was knocking about for 20 years or so with no clear proof, or practical application.
-Meanwhile benzodiazepines like Miltown, Librium and Valium were becoming household names in the UK and the US.
+Meanwhile benzodiazepines like Miltown, Librium and Valium were becoming household names in the West.
 These mild tranquillisers were prescribed for managing stress, anxiety, and other problems.
-But by the 80s benzos had reached a crossroads.
+But by the 80s, benzos had reached a crossroads.
 "In the late 1980s, there was this huge crisis about benzodiazepines," explains Dr Joanna Moncrieff, a professor of critical and social psychiatry at UCL.
 "They had been really widely prescribed and it became clear that people were having difficulty getting off them, and that they'd been dished out to people for a range of 'problems'."

 Advertisement